runstats21/stat-386-projects/_posts/2022-10-17-webscraping-post.md

 }
 ```

-These conditional parameters allow for an API call to ensure api key and query will work, and observe the available data using the `.json()` method:
+These conditional parameters allow for an API call to ensure api key and query will work, and observe the available data using the `.json()` method.
+I also used this already-working url as a based to append my the field urls to below (see Step 4 and 5) in order to query desired variables of interest.

 ```python
 # pull from api using requests and conditional parameters (including api key)